BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 will NOT drop a shield, even if they spawn with one.
 (Stalker shield drops can be optionally toggled on.)
 Shielded loaders will drop shields, though.

-Bosses with unique weapon drops who don't actually use weapons (ie: most "creature" enemies like Knuckedragger, machines like BNK3R, melee-only bosses) will nevertheless have a guaranteed drop of one item from their drop pool, even though other melee-only enemies wouldn't.
+Bosses with unique drops who don't actually use weapons/shields (ie: most "creature" enemies like Knuckedragger, machines like BNK3R, melee-only bosses) will still drop their unique items as per usual.
 Raid bosses, and other large "lootsplosion" events may end up generating some guns/shields as well.